iSHAREScheme/Documentation/service-consumer/getting-started.rst

 As an iSHARE Service Consumer, a minimum implementation requires connecting to the Access Token endpoint.
 For more information about requesting an Access Token, refer to the section about the :ref:`Access Token Endpoint<refM2MToken>`.
 The request includes an iSHARE JWT, which is documented :ref:`here<refJWT>`.
 After obtaining an Access Token, this token can be used to consume services from the Service Provider.
 These services themselves are not standardised by iSHARE.

 For your implementation, choose one of the following scenarios.
 A combination of scenarios is possible.
+All scenarios assume that a protected service will be consumed.

 Scenario 1: Minimum implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~